Kosovo: Biodiversity

-Located in Southeastern Europe, Kosovo receives floral and faunal species from Europe and Eurasia.
+Located in Southeast Europe, Kosovo has floral and faunal species from Europe and Eurasia.
 Forests are widespread in Kosovo and cover at least 39% of the region.
 Phytogeographically, it straddles the Illyrian province of the Circumboreal Region within the Boreal Kingdom.
 In addition, it falls within three terrestrial ecoregions: Balkan mixed forests, Dinaric Mountains mixed forests, and Pindus Mountains mixed forests.
 Kosovo's biodiversity is conserved in two national parks, eleven nature reserves and one hundred three other protected areas.
 The Bjeshkët e Nemuna National Park and Sharr Mountains National Park are the most important regions of vegetation and biodiversity in Kosovo.
 Kosovo had a 2019 Forest Landscape Integrity Index mean score of 5.19/10, ranking it 107th globally out of 172 countries.

-Flora encompasses more than 1,800 species of vascular plant species, but the actual number is estimated to be higher than 2,500 species.
+As of 2010, there were 1,800 recorded vascular plant species, with an expected actual number of 2,500 species.
 The diversity is the result of the complex interaction of geology and hydrology creating a wide variety of habitat conditions for flora growth.
 Although, Kosovo represents only 2.3% of the entire surface area of the Balkans, in terms of vegetation it has 25% of the Balkan flora and about 18% of the European flora.
 The fauna is composed of a wide range of species.
-The mountainous west and southeast provide a great habitat for several rare or endangered species including brown bears, lynxes, wild cats, wolves, foxes, wild goats, roebucks and deers.
-A total of 255 species of birds have been recorded, with raptors such as the golden eagle, eastern imperial eagle and lesser kestrel living principally in the mountains of Kosovo.
+The mountainous west and southeast provide a great habitat for several rare or endangered species, including brown bears, lynxes, wild cats, wolves, foxes, wild goats, roebucks, and deers.
+A total of 255 species of birds have been recorded, with raptors such as the golden eagle, eastern imperial eagle, and lesser kestrel living principally in the mountains of Kosovo.

+Environmental issues

+Environmental issues in Kosovo include a wide range of challenges pertaining to air and water pollution, climate change, waste management, biodiversity loss, and nature conservation.
+The vulnerability of the country to climate change is influenced by various factors, such as increased temperatures, geological and hydrological hazards, including droughts, flooding, fires and rains.
+Kosovo is not a signatory to the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol or the Paris Agreement.
+Consequently, the country is not mandated to submit a Nationally Determined Contribution (NDC) that are voluntary commitments outlining a nation's actions and strategies for mitigating climate change and adapting to its impacts.
+However, since 2021, Kosovo is actively engaged in the process of formulating a voluntary NDC, with assistance provided from Japan.
+In 2023, the country has established a goal of reducing greenhouse gas emissions by approximately 16.3% as part of its broader objective to achieve carbon neutrality by the year 2050.